 The USC BAA Scholarship Committee shall select the scholarship recipients.
 For selection purposes, applicants shall be ranked by the committee according to a combination of academic performance and financial need (as determined by analysis of the information presented on the FAFSA, and case-by-case circumstances).
 The applicants with the highest rankings will be advanced to Phase II for interviews.
 Receipt or potential receipt of other scholarships or student financial aid may be considered in the selection process.

 Amount of Award

-The Office of Black Alumni Programs shall send to the recipients a notice of selection specifying the terms of the award.
-Recipients shall be known as a “Black Alumni Association Scholar (BAA Scholar).”
-IMPORTANT NOTE: As with other university scholarships, the amount of your award is tentative until approved by the USC Office of Financial Aid.
+The USC BAA shall email the recipients a notice of selection specifying the terms of the award.
+Recipients shall be known as “USC Black Alumni Association Scholars (BAA Scholars).”
+IMPORTANT NOTE: as with other university scholarships, the amount of your award is tentative until approved by the USC Office of Financial Aid.
 If you have already reached the maximum level of scholarships and grants that you are eligible for, your award will be reduced or redirected to another qualified student.
-Notifications will occur June-August.
+Notifications will occur April – May.

 Volunteer Hour Requirements

 BAA Scholars shall complete volunteer service hours (10 undergraduate/5 graduate hours per semester) for the USC Black Alumni Association in order to receive disbursements throughout the year, and/or to be considered for renewal or reinstatement.

 BAA Scholars are also expected to attend scheduled BAA Scholar meetings and a mandatory annual conference.
 Additionally, BAA Scholars are required to provide the BAA with any changes in his/her academic status, mailing address, telephone number and email address.

 Former awardees who voluntarily withdraw may be considered for a BAA award within the next upcoming application cycle.